nerdyslacker/desktop-web-browsers/README.md

 - [GNU IceCat](https://www.gnu.org/software/gnuzilla/) - is the GNU version of the Mozilla suite, and GNU IceCat is the GNU version of the Firefox browser.
 	- **Engine** - Gecko
 	- **Operating System** - Linux, Windows, macOS, Android
+- [Guardian Browser](https://guardian.meazurelearning.com/) - is a secure internet browser that connects test-takers to their ProctorU proctoring sessions across all service lines.
+	- **Engine** -
+	- **Operating System** - Windows, macOS

 **H**
 - [Hayami Browser](https://www.hayami.app/) - is a tile-based mini browser/dashboard app for your daily productivity.